+tor of the Federated Press,

+300 Years of Jewish Life in

+This 282-page book was or-

-Convention Greets Rose Karsner -Pioneer Trotskyist The Socialist Workers Party convention sent greetings to Rose Karsner, a life-time fighter for revolutionary socialism now living in California.
+Rose Karsner -The Socialist Workers Party

+convention sent greetings to Rose Karsner, a life-time fighter for revolutionary socialism now living in California

 Rose Karsner served on the staff of The Masses, was a militant in the Communist Party and the International Labor Defense until 1928 and was a founder of the American Trotskyist movement.
-The following is the text of the convention's message: "We regret that you could not participate with us in this largest gathering of recent years.
+The following is the text of the convention's message:

+"We regret that you could not participate with us in this largest gathering of recent years.
 We are carrying on our work with the spirit and example you have set since the start of our movement.
 See you at our next convention.
 With affectionate greetings.
 SWP Convention Delegates."

-(Continued from Page 1) party, on "The Struggle for Soand Engels in 1848 which closed with the words: "Workers of the He sketched the rise and fall of the First, Second and Third acious struggle to build a new collapse of the German Commuvention's three-day gathering.
+(Continued from Page 1)

+ment policy and the assessment

+tion on the prospects within the

+Convention Greets Pioneer Trotskyist

+New Yorkers!
+Spend July 17-19 Week End In the Country!